Normandie Hotel — Sea Bright’s Wooden Palace

 Normandie-by-the-Sea Hotel ad, 1904.
 (Long Branch Free Public Library Image).

 General Ferdinand Earle, owner Normandie Hotel, 1903.
 (Long Branch Free Public Library Image).
+After serving in the Civil War, he would become a general in the National Guard of New York.
+He died in January 1903.

 Normandie-by-the-Sea hotel maps: “Side-by-side comparison of the Hotel Normandie site went it still operated (c.
 1909) and a post 1916 fire version of the area after the modern streets of Beach Way and Normandie Place had been constructed.
 The two maps offer perspective on the hotel’s original footprint.
 The railroad depot is still there in the later map as is the hotel’s old ocean side bathhouse.
 Additionally, the same dock structures along the Shrewsbury on both maps.
-The hotel footprint shows how massive a structure it really was.” by Marc Leckstein, SB councilman and SB Historical Society president.
+The hotel footprint shows how massive a structure it really was.” by Marc Leckstein, a former SB councilman and SB Historical Society president.